 From places with luminescent Northern Lights to surfing Santas.
-From defecating statues to the sweet songs of carolers, we’ve got the top 20 destinations to visit during Christmas and the holiday season.
+From scenic sleigh rides to the sweet songs of carolers, we’ve got the top 20 destinations to visit during Christmas and the holiday season.

 20. Quebec City, Canada

 Give Canada some credit.
 Even though they sadly are the reason we now have The Biebs, they also find a way to transform this city into an enchanting Christmas village annually.